The Breakfast Club & Grill

-Some things in life scream America: the 4th of July, Super Bowl Sunday, and Cinnamon Toast Crunch.
-Also, any John (Cougar) Mellencamp song - as soon as we hear the lyrics to "Jack and Diane" or "Pink Houses," we feel more patriotic.
-The Breakfast Club, a small restaurant on the quiet intersection of Hubbard and Noble St., is a living, breathing version of "Pink Houses."
+A few things things that scream America: the 4th of July, Super Bowl Sunday, and Cinnamon Toast Crunch.
+Also, any John (Cougar) Mellencamp song—specifically “Jack and Diane” or “Pink Houses”.
+The Breakfast Club, a small restaurant on the quiet intersection of Hubbard and Noble St., is a living, breathing version of “Pink Houses.”

-The Breakfast Club is warm and homey like your Grandma's living room, and it's open every day from early in the morning until 5pm, making it ideal for a casual breakfast, brunch, or lunch.
+The Breakfast Club is warm and homey, and it’s open every day from early in the morning until 5pm, making it ideal for a casual breakfast, brunch, or lunch.
 Stick to basic breakfast items like eggs, pancakes, and french toast, or spice things up with a stuffed cinnamon cream cheese french toast (which is still pretty simple).

 Two eggs, home fries, toast, and add your choice of meat.
 America, oh ya.